PMCC-BioinformaticsCore/janis/docs/references/index.rst

 There are two major components to constructing workflows, building tools and assembling workflows.
-For this reason we split the reference documentation into two major components:

 .. toctree::
    :maxdepth: 1